modbas/mad76/doc/teachros/teachros.md

         -   multiple nodes can subscribe to the same topic and receive the same messages

-    -   internally ROS2 communication is implemented using Data Distribution Service (DDS) with TCP/IP, UDP/IP, or shared memory
+    -   internally, ROS2 communication is implemented using Data Distribution Service (DDS) with TCP/IP, UDP/IP, or shared memory

 -   The rectangles are *ROS2 nodes*